 Funding through this program helps states develop or expand training for juvenile prosecutors and their support staff.
 The program promotes training in trial techniques, procedural law, assessing risk and protective factors for youth, and determining youths' readiness for rehabilitation.

-OJJDP also funds a national training and technical assistance provider to help prosecutors lead juvenile justice system improvements within their communities.
+OJJDP also funds a national training and technical assistance provider to help prosecutors lead juvenile justice systems improvements within their communities.
 The training teaches prosecutors how to design and implement proven strategies to reduce offending and improve youth outcomes.
+In FY 2021, the Office awarded $500,000 to support this program.

-Between fiscal years 2017 and 2019, OJJDP provided more than $6.5 million to build the capacity of juvenile prosecutors and attorneys who prosecute child welfare cases.
+Between FY 2017 and 2021, OJJDP provided more than $14.4 million to build the capacity of juvenile prosecutors and attorneys who prosecute child welfare cases.

 - Fiscal Year 2019—$3.9 million